 Instead of dispensing snacks and fruit juices the machines offer a wide variety of charitable options.
 A dozen meals can be donated to the nearest homeless shelter; providing textbooks to a disadvantaged school.
 Even giving a couple of chickens to a family.

 There are currently only ten of these functioning gift vending machines in the world.

 The one pictured accompanying the article was unveiled just last week in the city of Denver, Colorado.
 It will be present in the busy Writer's Square, a square in the city center, until January 1st (why not further?).

 Vending machines for gifts to the needy are an initiative launched by a religious organization, The Church of Jesus Christ of Latter-day Saints.
 They are part of their campaign #LightTheWorld, which aims to encourage people to give practical help during the holiday season.

-Other machines have been positioned a little here and there in the world: even in Hawaii, London and the Philippines.
+Other machines have been positioned here and there around the world: even in Hawaii, London and the Philippines.

 "These gift vending machines are an example of the great things that can happen when many people decide to take a small step," says Sister Bonnie H. Cordon, which is part of the organization.
 "This is what 'Light The World' means: turning on the world one person at a time.
 When each of us gives what we can offer, our little light adds to a great glow of hope."

 A growing trend.
 Automation will be the future of solidarity

-This is the third year of life for the "Giving Machines".
+This is the third year of life for "Giving Machines".
 Gift vending machines raised over € 2 million for local and global charities last year.
 Total donations for 2019 will be continuously updated throughout the season and will be available on the website by #LightTheWorld.